Ransomware is a type of malicious software that denies a user access to their files or computer system unless they pay a ransom.

 Online scams are intended to manipulate or trick people into giving away their personal details, financial details, or money.

-Identity theft is when someone takes personal information from another person, and uses it for their own gain.
+Online identity theft is when someone gets personal information from another person, and uses it for their own gain.

 Cyber bullying relates to any kind of bullying, harassment or abuse that’s carried out online, for example through social media, email or a website.

 The term 'objectionable material' usually relates to any publication that deals with subjects like sex, horror, crime, cruelty and violence.